-Learn more about the most relevant initiatives that have inspired the LDS and those that will continue and complement it in the future.
+Learn more below about the most relevant initiatives that have inspired the LDS and those that will continue and complement it in the future.

 The ELRC initiative focused on the collection and provision of language resources and aimed to improve the quality, performance and language coverage of eTranslation, the European Commission’s machine translation service.